How brokers can optimally plot against traders: Maximizing trader abuse in quadratic time

-The \emph{incompatibility graph} $G = G(\T)$ of a set of trades $\T$ is the graph with vertex set $\T$, and an edge between $T_1$ and $T_2$ iff they are incompatible.
-Note that by Lemma~\ref{lem:pair-compatible}, testing compatibility on a pair of trades can be done in constant time, and thus $G$ can be built in time $O(|\T|^2)$.
-Now, as per Lemma~\ref{lem:pairwise-compat}, $\T' \subseteq \T$ is compatible if and only if $\T'$ forms an independent set in $G$ (a set of vertices with no shared edges).
-Finding an independent set of maximum weight is NP-Hard, but we are saved by the following observation:
+Note that all weights of $h$ are non-negative since $f(w) \geq f(\l)$ is assumed to hold for all trades.
+Also observe that by Lemma~\ref{lem:pair-compatible}, testing compatibility on a pair of trades can be done in constant time, and thus $G(\T)$ can be built in time $O(n^2)$.
+Perhaps $G(\T)$ could be constructed faster with more refined ideas, but we shall not dwell on this.
+Now, as per Lemma~\ref{lem:pairwise-compat}, $\T' \subseteq \T$ is compatible if and only if $\T'$ forms an independent set in $G(\T)$ (a set of vertices with no shared edges).
+As we show below, the $h$ weighing is adjusted so that our problem reduces to finding a maximum weight independent set.